Graduate Diploma in Public Policy and Program Evaluation: Facts and Questions for Applicants

 Each faculty member has a profile.

-- 7. Can the DPE be used to obtain the Credentialed Evaluator (CE) designation with the Canadian Evaluation Society (CES)?
+- 7. Can the DPPE be used to obtain the Credentialed Evaluator (CE) designation with the Canadian Evaluation Society (CES)?

 Yes!
 The program is designed to crosswalk to each of the Canadian Evaluation Society competencies, and those stipulated by the Treasury Board Secretariat for those interested in a career with the federal government.
 Upon completion, students are encouraged to apply for the CE credential.

-- 8. What is my student status in the DPE program?
+- 8. What is my student status in the DPPE program?

-All DPE students are registered as full-time students for the first fall semester.
+All DPPE students are registered as full-time students for the first fall semester.
 This ensures that provincial tuition subsidies are available for the duration of the program.

 After the first fall term, students will have the option to change their status to part-time.
 For those students receiving student assistance such as OSAP, it is important that they follow OSAP regulations and remain full-time in the program throughout.
 For all other students, changing their status to part-time after the first term is advised in order to reduce tuition costs.